jscad/openscad-openjscad-translator/README.md

 ## Overview

-Node module that translates OpenSCAD syntax (http://www.openscad.org/) into OpenJsCAD syntax (http://joostn.github.com/OpenJsCad/).
+Node module that translates [OpenSCAD syntax](http://www.openscad.org/) into [OpenJSCAD syntax](https://github.com/jscad/OpenJSCAD.org/).

 **_IMPORTANT NOTE:_ This project is written against an older version of OpenSCAD (v 2011.06) which has now been superseded.**